mondaugen/856_for_zellersasn/doc/manual.md

 ### TMPO/REP

-This knob serves two functions: when N1/BAR is selected it controls the tempo of the loop or sequence.
+This knob serves two functions: when N1 is selected it controls the tempo of the loop or sequence.
 When N2 or N3 are selected, it determines the number of repeats that are played of that note.
 This means repeats are not available for the first note set.

-When N1/BAR is selected, the knob's function changes depending on the position of FREE/A=B/AREC.
-When FREE/R=B/AREC is in FREE mode, the knob controls the tempo so that in fully counter-clockwise position, the there are 40 loops per minute (40 playings of N1) and in fully clockwise position, there are 240 loops per minute.
+When N1 is selected, the knob's function changes depending on the position of FREE/A=B/AREC.
+When FREE/R=B/AREC is in FREE mode, the knob controls the tempo so that in fully counter-clockwise position, the there are 11 loops per minute (11 playings of N1) and in fully clockwise position, there are 60 loops per minute.
+This can be finely adjusted ±10 BPM with the &#x394; knob.

 In R=B mode the knob slightly nudges the tempo: turning clockwise makes it slightly faster and counter-clockwise slightly slower.